 - Now set vacuum approximately 15-20% lower after everything has reached temperature.

 - Now feed in small amount of fluid

 a.
 5 liter roto 100-200ml

 c.
 20 liter roto 200-500ml

-- now allow the beginning of the evaporation process to occur.
+- Now allow the beginning of the evaporation process to occur.

-- start feeding liquid into rotovap slowly, match the inlet speed to the discharge side of the rotovap. what is coming off the condenser, should be 1-3% more than what you are feeding to rotovap.
+- Start feeding liquid into rotovap slowly, match the inlet speed to the discharge side of the rotovap. what is coming off the condenser, should be 1-3% more than what you are feeding to rotovap.

-- very important here – Dip the vacuum down as low as you can go, while watching both the condenser and the trap.
+- Very important here – Dip the vacuum down as low as you can go, while watching both the condenser and the trap.
 Manage vapors to remain in the rotovap and not bypass the upper vacuum port.
 Ramping down vacuum should be done only after the initial dial-in is achieved as this will increase heat loads exponentially to the chilling system if not done correctly.

-- allow the feed line to continually pull from a storage bottle of sorts. replace bottle as needed.
+- Allow the feed line to continually pull from a storage bottle of sorts.
+Replace bottle as needed.

-- this process can be ran nonstop until desired amount of goop is in the evaporation ball and the efficiency of evaporation is decreased.
+- This process can be ran nonstop until desired amount of goop is in the evaporation ball and the efficiency of evaporation is decreased.

-- empty the solvent discharge ball at the bottom of condenser as needed through process. only empty evaporation flask when as needed.
+- Empty the solvent discharge ball at the bottom of condenser as needed through process.
+Only empty evaporation flask when as needed.

 This is called batch feeding the rotovap, you will be able to achieve the fastest times possible with this process.
-Note that any weak or inefficient hardware will either over heat, or stop working properly if you choose to go down the route of using the wrong / mismatched gear. this process requires a inept understanding of how to operate nonstop and being able to match up the components.
-Summit Research has done a terrific job at pioneering this process and matching correct components up. if you require even faster speeds – please contact us for custom solutions we offer to large scale labs.
+Note that any weak or inefficient hardware will either over heat, or stop working properly if you choose to go down the route of using the wrong / mismatched gear.
+This process requires an in depth understanding of how to operate nonstop and being able to match up the components.
+Summit Research has done a terrific job at pioneering this process and matching correct components up.
+If you require even faster speeds – please contact us for custom solutions we offer to large scale labs.